 - a person can then reasonably conclude that a key fact happened.1

 Example 1: Paco testifies that he saw people walking into a shopping mall with wet hair and wearing raincoats.
-This is circumstantial evidence that it was raining.
+This is inferential proof that it was raining.

 Example 2: Nia was the victim of a robbery and the police think they caught the robber.
 At the defendant’s trial, Nia testifies that she was robbed by a guy wearing a blue t-shirt.
-Another witness testifies that he saw the defendant running away from the crime scene wearing a blue shirt.
-This is all circumstantial evidence that the accused is guilty of robbery.
+Another witness testifies that he saw the defendant running away from the scene of the crime wearing a blue shirt.
+This is all circumstantial proof of the defendant’s guilt of robbery.

 2. How does circumstantial evidence differ from direct evidence?

-Direct evidence is evidence that directly proves a key fact.2
+Direct proof is evidence that directly proves a key fact.2

-It is often in the form of testimony in which a person says he/she:
+It is often in the form of eyewitness testimony in which a person says he/she: